 I was born in South Manchester in 1975, to English Catholic parents as the second eldest of five daughters.
 (When people hear this they usually say “Your poor father!” – but he insists he never wanted sons.)

 To the outside world, I seemed like a relatively normal kid.
 I would work hard in class but found myself easily bored.
-I was bullied and often retaliated, getting into scraps in the playground.
+I was bullied and often retaliated, getting a name for being “lippy”.

-While I don’t think it’s any surprise my debut novel is about mental health issues, I do feel I’ve cheated one of my characters out of closure.
-Looking back, I realise I’ve accidentally given her ADHD.
+While I don’t think it’s any surprise my debut novel is about mental health issues, I did feel that I’d cheated one of my characters out of closure: I’d accidentally given her ADHD.